 So there you go; I’m supposed to make life easier for you but instead I’ve just tripled what you need to know!

 You might’ve thought you only needed one good counter to the triangle choke, the spinning armbar or the inside-out, upside-down, cross-collar Jehoshaphat choke.

 But now you know that you actually need to learn THREE defenses, early, middle and late.

 P.S.
 There is no Jehoshaphat choke, I just made that up 😉 Feel free to invent a choke of your own and give it that name though, I’d be honored!!

 P.P.S.
-These three timings – before, during and after – is how the techniques in my Submission Defense app for Apple, Android and Kindle devices are organised.
+These three timings – before, during and after – is how the techniques in my Submission Defense module of the BJJ Master App for Apple and Android devices are organised.
 This app covers 36 specific techniques that you can use to escape the 12 most common, most powerful submissions that you’ll run into on a daily basis in your training and competition.